KoichiKiyokawa/jBugfixAnalyzer/README.md

 java -cp target/classes edu.koichi.Main <path to directory you want to analyze>
 ```

-You can analyze this repository's bugfix commit.
+You can analyze bugfix commit.